 What is diabetic kidney disease?

 Diabetes is a leading cause of kidney damage.
 The kidneys play an important role in the body: they filter the blood, removing waste products and excess salt and water.
 Diabetic kidney disease (diabetic nephropathy) is a complication that occurs in some people with diabetes.
 In this condition the filters of the kidneys become damaged.
 With diabetes, the small blood vessels in the body are injured. which hinders your kidneys from cleaning your blood properly.
 Your body will retain more water and salt than it should, which can result in weight gain and ankle swelling.
 You may “leak” protein in your urine.
 Also, waste materials will build up in your blood.
+In some cases, diabetic kidney disease can eventually cause the kidneys to stop working altogether.
+If that happens to you, you will need to have a kidney transplant or dialysis, a procedure that filters the blood artificially several times a week.

 I have diabetes.
 Will I develop kidney disease?

 About one third of people with diabetes will get chronic kidney disease (about 30 percent of patients with Type 1 (juvenile onset) diabetes and 10 to 40 percent of those with Type 2 (adult onset) diabetes.
+There are several factors that can increase your risk of developing diabetic kidney disease.
+These include:

 Having a family history of kidney disease or belonging to certain ethnic groups (eg, African American, Mexican, Pima Indian) can also increase your risk of diabetic nephropathy, but the factors listed above are the ones you can do something about.
+Many people with diabetes do not get kidney disease or kidney failure.
+Talk to your doctor about your chances of developing kidney disease.

 How can I prevent diabetes from affecting my kidneys?